The 10 Highest Potential Returns in Electrical Components and Equipment Stocks

-Source: Standard & Poor's' Capital IQ.
-Includes stocks on major U.S. exchanges capitalized over $200 million with positive earnings and at least one analyst long-term earnings estimate.
+Source: S&P Capital IQ.
+Includes stocks on major U.S. exchanges capitalized over $200 million, with positive earnings and at least one analyst issuing long-term earnings estimates.

 And here are their implied five-year annualized returns for shareholders.
 I've ordered the three return components by their reliability -- first dividends, then earnings growth, then valuation.

 Source: Author's calculations. *Assumes dividend growth at rate of earnings growth.

 The raw numbers tell us that these are the 10 most promising names in electrical components and equipment.
 Of course, analysts' growth assumptions for any individual company could prove overly optimistic or pessimistic, as could their future valuations, so the implied cumulative returns are hypothetical.
 That said, this list helps you focus on this sector's highest potential returners -- and provides an excellent starting point of names for further research.